-Thrombosis may occur following treatment with immune globulin products, including Gammaplex.
-Risk factors may include: advanced age, prolonged immobilization, hypercoagulable conditions, history of venous or arterial thrombosis, use of estrogens, indwelling central vascular catheters, hyperviscosity and cardiovascular risk factors.
-Thrombosis may occur in the absence of known risk factors.
+Thrombosis may occur following treatment with immune globulin products, including Gammapiex.
+Risk factors may include: advanced age, prolonged immobilization, hyperocaguibale conditions, history of venous or arterial thrombosis, use of estrogens, indwelling central vascular catheters, hyperviscosity and cardiovascular risk factors.
 Consider baseline assessment of blood viscosity in patients at risk for hyperviscosity, including those with cryoglobulins, fasting chylomicronemia / markedly high triacylglycerols (triglycerides), or monoclonal gammopathies.
 For patients at risk of thrombosis, administer Gammaplex at the minimum dose and infusion rate practicable.
 Ensure adequate hydration in patients before administration.
-Monitor for signs and symptoms of thrombosis and assess blood viscosity in patients at risk for hyperviscosity.
+Monitor for signs and symptoms of thrombosis and assess blood viscosity, in patients at risk rohyperviscosity.